-- Provide emergency and joint case management for victims;
+- Provide emergency and joint care management for victims;

 - Work with existing agencies and organizations as a single point of contact for those who are assisting victims;

-- Collaborate to provide needed services to victims such as shelter, case management, health care, legal services, education, job assistance, and counseling; and
+- Collaborate to provide needed services to victims and survivors such as shelter, care management, health care, legal services, education, job assistance, and counseling; and

 - Promote public awareness of human trafficking.